V-Sekai/manuals/71 Decisions/71.02 Proposed 02/20210707-transfer-animations-by-baking-reset.md

-# Proposed: Transfer #animation by baking reset
+# Proposed: Transfer animation by baking reset

 ## Context and Problem Statement

-Given two #animation `.glb`s in gltf, you cannot transfer the #animation between the same character in different files in some cases.
+Given two animations `.glb`s in gltf, you cannot transfer the animation between the same character in different files in some cases.

 Fixes: https://github.com/godotengine/godot/issues/50212